johnlow-code/HT-Group-Coding-Assessment/crispy-dollop/README.md

 return result;
 ```

 Another observation can be found in this algorithm is that the left part of the digit at index i remains untouched.
-This is to make sure that t
+This is to make sure that the number is not only a bigger number, but also the next possible bigger number.

 ## Trade-offs and considerations

 ### 1. Handling of negative integers
 This solution does not handle negative numbers, as the algorithm is only for finding the next bigger number for positive integers.
-For negative integer, there needs to be an algorithm that can find the next smaller number with the digits provided.
+For negative integer, there needs to be an algorithm that can find the next smaller number with the digits provided, as the smaller the negative integer, the more positive/bigger it is.

 ### 2. Performance improvements
 A method is called to convert the input number to String for easier manipulation of the digits.
 Although this makes the code readable and simpler, it may have a slightly poorer performance compaed to a function with only numeric operations.